Product Feature Overview

 Use cases

-Open Platform provides comprehensive open capabilities for deep system integration, automated operations, process definition, and business monitoring.
-Users and partners can build industry-specific and scenario-based data applications and plug-ins based on DataWorks Open Platform.
+Users and partners can leverage Open Platform for deep system integration, automated operations, process definition, and business monitoring to build industry-specific data applications and plug-ins.

 Migration Assistant and cloud migration service

-DataWorks Migration Assistant helps you migrate jobs from open-source scheduling engines to DataWorks.
-It supports cross-cloud, cross-region, and cross-account job migration, allowing you to quickly clone and deploy DataWorks jobs.
-Additionally, a cloud migration service is available to help you quickly migrate your data and tasks to the cloud.
+Migration Assistant helps you migrate jobs from open-source scheduling engines to DataWorks.
+It supports cross-cloud, cross-region, and cross-account job migration for quick cloning and deployment.
+A cloud migration service is also available to help you migrate data and tasks to the cloud.

 Overview